mateus-oliveira/pythonAPI/README.md

 pip3 install Flask-RESTful
 ```

-After install the Python and Flask, do you can run the api.py file and in your browser go to URL [http://localhost:5000/api](http://localhost:5000/api).
+After install the Python and Flask, do you can run the api.py file and after this, in your browser go to URL [http://localhost:5000/api](http://localhost:5000/api).

 # Explain the code